7imbrook/atom-overscroll/README.md

 # overscroll package

-Allow the user to scroll below the content of his file (50 lines)
+Allow the user to scroll below the content of their file (50 lines)

 ## Getting Started